monemcr7/News-react-app/README.md

 - **Redux**: Redux is used for state management in the app.
 It helps manage the global state of the application and enables a more organized and predictable way of handling data flows.

-- **Styled-Components**: Styled-Components is used for styling the app.
-It allows developers to write CSS within JavaScript, making it easier to manage styles for individual components.

 - **React-Bootstrap**: React-Bootstrap is utilized for building responsive and customizable UI components.
 It provides a wide range of pre-built components that can be easily integrated into the app.

 ## Usage